HalcyonOmega/cplusplus-sdk/Docs/Dev/CoreSDK_Design_Architecture/Architectural_Diagrams.md

         *   `MCP_CompletionValue`: (`values`, `total?`, `hasMore?`)
         *   `MCP_CompletionCompleteResult`: (`completion`: `MCP_CompletionValue`)

-### III.
+### IV.
 Conceptual SDK Components and Transport Layer

 These remain largely the same as they define higher-level roles and communication mechanisms.